Excel-DNA/Samples/UsingRDotNet/README.md

 ## Other links

-* The R project, including links to the R installation is at, http://www.r-project.org/.
+* The R project, including links to the R installation is at, http://www.r-project.org/

-* The R.NET project is at http://rdotnet.codeplex.com/.
+* The R.NET project is at https://github.com/rdotnet/rdotnet

-* A nice and more useful introduction to using R from Excel, using F#, was written by Natallie Baikevich and can be found at http://type-nat.ch/excel-dna-three-stories//